 Image models are the brand’s answer for those looking for a more power-oriented mid-range city e-bike.
 Like most Kalkhoff models, it’s defined by its robust Bosch motor, the Performance Line 36V 250W with 65 Nm of torque, to be exact, that is found in both the Excite and Advance models.

 The difference between the two mainly lies in the shifting systems and shifters used, as well as the fact that they either offer step-over or step-thru frames.
 Excite uses Enviolo Trekking, known for its ability to support longer rides, while Advance makes use of the Shimano Nexus, 5-speed, known for its durability and decent power.

 That said, expect most Image models to deliver above-average power, at least, as far as city models are concerned.
 It makes easy work of most hills and inclines and can reach the same top speed as the brand’s sporty models.
 This makes it ideal for those who want a quicker commute and don’t want the abundant torque found in Kalkhoff’s higher-end options.

-The fact that it manages the same 150-km range as Endeavour’s models is surely notable, too.
+The fact that it manages the same 150-km (90 mile) range as Endeavour’s models is surely notable, too.
 It throws in a rear adjustable kickstand, rear rack, fenders, headlights, and mudguards, all for a far cheaper price tag.
 However, it obviously limits itself to city rides only.